Calling the DUP ‘dinosaurs’ is allowed: Commons speaker

 She asked whether this was “because she [the Prime Minister] doesn’t care about the environment and climate change, or because she has been influenced by the DUP dinosaurs who sit beside me”.

-This was likely to be a reference to Mr Wilson’s views on global warming, which have been examined in articles in the national press in recent days as the prospect of a Conservative deal with the DUP looked likely.
+This was likely to be a reference to Mr Wilson’s views on global warming, which have been examined in articles in the national press.

+There has been a huge surge in interest in the DUP among GB-based media in the last two weeks in recent days as the prospect of a Conservative deal with the DUP looked likely, and a senior Orangeman has said that much of the material has “unfairly vilified” the DUP.

 The biography section of the former environment minister’s website states that “climate change is not man-made and the myth of climate change is based on dodgy science not proven”.